dysbulic/tip/resume/MetaCartel Grant Proposal.md

 # Differentiation

 No one else is doing this because it tramples over copyright laws, massively simplifies building a child pornography collection, and is great for doxing someone.

+As for the Revolution, white people don't think it can be different, and black people don't think it can be done peacefully.

 # Team